https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 24312 Active Page: Meet the Associate Program Directorsid:23516

 Salar Faiazi, MD

 Dr. Salar Faiazi is an Assistant Professor in the Department of Medicine.
 He was born and raised in Oklahoma City, OK.
 He received a Bachelor of Science in Biochemistry from the University of Oklahoma in 2012 and an M.D. from the University of Oklahoma College of Medicine in 2016.
 He completed his residency at the University of Oklahoma Health Sciences Center in 2019 and a Chief Residency at the University of Oklahoma Health Sciences Center in 2020.
 He joined the Department of Medicine Faculty in 2020 and serves as an attending in both the inpatient and outpatient settings.
 Dr. Faiazi is the Assistant Director of the Internal Medicine Residency Program’s POCUS course, serves on the Curriculum Evaluation Subcommittee for the OU College of Medicine, and is a Council of Early Career Physicians Co-Chair for the Oklahoma Chapter of the American College of Physicians.
+Dr. Faiazi is also the Clerkship Director for the 3rd year Internal Medicine Clerkship.
 His interests are medical education, administration, and medical humanities.

-Dr. Faiazi lives in Oklahoma City and enjoys traveling and spending time with family and friends.
+Dr. Faiazi lives with his wife in Oklahoma City and enjoys traveling and spending time with family and friends.

 Kastens Valerie